Cannot connect to an obfuscated WireGuard server¶

 If necessary, navigate to VPN -> WireGuard Server -> Profiles to view your exported profiles.

-If your client device is a GL.iNet router, you may check the protocol version by the following two methods.
+If your WireGuard client is a GL.iNet router, check its AmneziaWG version by the following two methods.

 Check via Router Web Admin Panel